v6ctor/Yolo-Google-Recaptcha-V2/README.md

 ## How to Use

 This project fine-tunes a custom YOLOv3-based object detection model for Google reCAPTCHA v2-style datasets.
+Many of the files weren't passed over from the college's server so this repo is not reproducable.

 **Swarthmore College CS63: AI Final Project**